Veng97/CrosswordCreator/README.md

 # Crossword Creator

+This repository contains the code for the Crossword Creator domain: https://crosswordcreator.fly.dev/

 ## Setup
 The application is shipped in a Docker container with Python 3.11 and is not tested with earlier versions.
 Although, it is fairly simple and should work with earlier versions of Python 3!
 The Python dependencies are managed with Poetry.